KodeSaga/KodeSaga.github.io/README.md

 issues with flexbox implemetation, still not as responsive as planned, media queries yet to be added.
 Flexbox is killing me.
 Ignoring fluid typography for now.

+Now its a mobile first responsive design, I was trying to avoid media queries, trying some minmax stuff on grids but had to use them in the end.
+Fluid typography is another challenge that I need to master.

 ## JS

 as planned.
 Dynamic element creation, shuffle and sort logic has been implented as imagined.
-Pending - after resolving css issues as mentioned above need to dynamically change some CSS styles for mobile.

 Current light house report for the Site
 ![Chrome Lighthouse report](./others/LighthouseReportV1.png)